HasanBera/Roborock-THT-PCB/README.md

 **Roborock PBC using THT Components.**

-This repository contains the design and instructions for a fan control circuit using THT, specifically for controlling a Roborock robot vacuum fan used as an external part cooling fan in 3D printers.
-This design offers several advantages over existing solutions, particularly for those who prefer easier assembly and cost-effective components.

 _**Key Features:**_

 -THT Components: Utilizes through-hole components, making it accessible for hobbyists and easier to solder by hand.